-It is a well-known fact that Malaysians love our food.
+It is a well known fact that we Malaysians love our food.
 Some food entrepreneurs have taken this love to the next level, with creative themes that give their cafes a unique identity.
 If you need some ideas on where to hang out this weekend, check out Malaysia’s Top 10 Theme Eateries, as voted by you!

 1) Chemistry Café+Lab

 Who said test-tubes and beakers wouldn’t be useful after school?
 This is one lab that isn’t just for science geeks.
 Located in Shah Alam, Chemistry Cafe is inspired by all the things you may find in a laboratory, which means you can expect your drinks to be served in scientific apparatus, and not cups.
 Food and cakes are also served at the cafe, which is open daily.

 The next cafe takes us all the way to Malacca for a bit of a history lesson.
 Almost every hipster cafe you’d see nowadays would have vintage memorabilia scattered throughout their venues, but this one is truly special as the items here are rooted in the state’s history.
 So sit back and enjoy a cup of coffee in an old school kopitiam style cup, and take in the classic vibes around you, the Malacca way.